CharJon/GeCO/README.md

 ## Installation

-The code heavily depends on the python interface of SCIP: [PySCIPOpt](https://github.com/scipopt/PySCIPOpt).
+The mixed integer programming part of the code heavily depends on the python interface of SCIP: [PySCIPOpt](https://github.com/scipopt/PySCIPOpt).
 The easiest way to install it is using conda

 ```bash